-The topics covered are interesting and range from the study of your local area, to the impacts smoking can have on our health.
+The topics covered are interesting and range from the study of festivals and traditions in the French speaking world, to the advantages and disadvantages of online shopping.
 Learning French is not just about learning lists of vocab and grammar rules, it is about developing your communication skills and using authentic language for real purpose.